Home > Mac Data Recovery Tips

 But if you can't see the fusion hard drive with the right disk information, you'd better call 1-800-275-2273(US) or contact Apple for support.

-When you prepare to reinstall macOS but find that there's no startup disk on Mac when you are asked to choose startup disk where you want to install macOS.
+When you prepare to reinstall macOS but find that there's no startup disk on Mac, you are asked to choose the startup disk where you want to store the operating system.

 You can open Disk Utility to check if the internal hard drive is partitioned.
 And if the partition map scheme of the Mac hard drive is GUID Partition Table.